Discovering...

 Repeated or severe overstays can result in criminal charges under Moroccan immigration law, which creates a permanent record in the Moroccan system.

 Set a calendar reminder for 15 days before your 90-day limit.
-If you want to stay longer, apply for an extension well in advance (see below).
+If you want to stay longer, apply for an extension well in advance.
 Alternatively, exit Morocco before your 90 days expire, spend time in another country, and re-enter for a fresh 90-day period.
 Note that frequent border runs may raise suspicion with immigration officers.

 Answers to the most common questions about Morocco visa requirements and entry procedures.

-If you are transiting through a Moroccan airport and staying in the international transit zone without passing through immigration, you generally do not need a transit visa regardless of your nationality.
-However, if you wish to leave the airport during a layover, you must meet the entry requirements for Morocco, which means either being from a visa-free country or having a valid Moroccan visa.
+If you stay in the international transit zone at Mohammed V Airport without passing through immigration, you do not need a transit visa regardless of nationality.
+If you want to leave the airport during a long layover, you must clear immigration, which means you need to be from a visa-free country or hold a valid Moroccan visa.

-Read GuideNow that you understand the visa requirements, passport rules, and entry procedures, you are ready to plan the rest of your Moroccan adventure.
+Read GuideNow that you understand the visa requirements, passport rules, and entry procedures, you are ready to plan the rest of your trip.
 Check your passport validity, confirm your visa status, and start exploring our destination guides.

 Visa policies can change.
 Always verify current requirements with your nearest Moroccan embassy or the official Moroccan Ministry of Foreign Affairs website before traveling.
 Information on this page is current as of March 2026.